vominhtri231/Notes/Java/Build tool/Maven/Profile.md

 ## Introduction
 Profiles contain a subset of elements available in the POM, which could be activated/ deactivated
 => To make build results vary, make it portable.
-Could be defined in project level or setting level.
+Profile could be defined in project level or setting level.
 ## Activation
 1. In command
 ```shell